Probabilistic Verification in Mechanism Design: Related literature on verification

-In economics, ``verification" traditionally means that the principal can learn the agent's type perfectly by taking some action, e.g., paying a fee or allocating a good.
-This literature began with \cite{Towsend1979} who studied \textbf{costly verification} in debt contracts. \cite{BenPorathDekelLipman2019} connect costly verification and evidence.
-When monetary transfers are infeasible, costly verification is often used as a substitute; see \cite{BenPorathDekelLipman2014, ErlansonKleiner2015, HalacYaredWP, li2017, MylovanovZapechelnyuk2017}.
+Verification has been modeled in many ways, in both economics and computer science.
+Here, we focus on costless, imperfect verification. \footnote{In economics, ``verification'' traditionally means that the principal can learn the agent's type perfectly by taking some action, e.g., paying a fee or allocating a good.
+This literature began with \cite{Towsend1979} who studies \emph{costly verification} in debt contracts. \cite{BenPorathDekelLipman2019} connect costly verification and evidence.
+When monetary transfers are infeasible, costly verification is often used as a substitute; see \cite{BenPorathDekelLipman2014}, \cite{MylovanovZapechelnyuk2017}, \cite{ErlansonKleiner2015}, \cite{HalacYaredWP}, and \cite{li2017}.}

+\cite{GreenLaffont1986} introduce \emph{partial verification}. \footnote{A precursor of their work is \cite{Postlewaite1979}, which considers exchange mechanisms when endowments are hidden.
+Each agent can benefit by withholding (and consuming) part of his endowment.} They restrict their analysis to direct mechanisms.
+Verification is represented as a correspondence $M \colon \Th \twoheadrightarrow \Th$ satisfying $\th \in M(\th)$ for each type $\th$.
+Each type $\th$ can ``report'' any type $\theta'$ in $M(\th)$.
+This correspondence $M$ can be represented within our model as a $\{0,1\}$-valued authentication rate.
+We reinterpret the apparent failure of the revelation principle in \citeapos{GreenLaffont1986} model as a consequence of taking as primitive an authentication rate that is not most-discerning; see \cref{ex:partial_verification} for the formal connection.